 Character styles should be applied instead of local formatting as the latter will disappear if a paragraph style is applied or updated.
-The following character styles have been created in the IPPCStyles.dot file to be used when emphasis is needed:
+The following character styles have been created in the IPPCStyles.dot file, the first three of which may be used when emphasis is needed:

-- IPP Normal italics (IPP Italics character) - IPP Normal bold (IPP bold character) - IPP Normal underlined (IPP underlined character) - IPP Normal strikethrough (IPP strikethrough character)
+- IPP Normal italics (IPP Italics character) - IPP Normal bold (IPP bold character) - IPP Normal underlined (IPP underlined character) - IPP Normal strikethrough (IPP strikethrough character).

-Underlined and strikethrough must be used with attention as these indicate track changes: "addition" (underlined) or "deletion" (strikethrough) both in the OCS or when draft ISPMs and specifications are commented on in other situations.
+Underlined and strikethrough must be used with care as these indicate track changes: "addition" (underlined) or "deletion" (strikethrough) both in the OCS or when draft ISPMs and specifications are commented on in other situations.